Kristinn Pálsson: Return to Iceland

 In January 2018, Kristinn returned to Iceland and intended to join his hometown team of Njarðvík.
 However, after three games FIBA revoked his playing license as Stella Azzurra was demanding compensation due to him being a member of their team when he turned 18-years old.
 Although he played for Njarðvík's juniors teams from the age of 6 to 16, FIBA agreed with Azzurra and Njarðvík was forced to pay a 9,600 euros in compensation.

 In May 2020, Kristinn signed with Grindavík.
 On 29 April 2021, he scored a game winning three pointer at the buzzer against ÍR.
 For the season, he averaged 12.2 points, 6.4 rebounds and 3.1 assists.

 Netherlands

 On 24 June 2022, Kristinn signed with Dutch club Aris Leeuwarden of the BNXT League.

 Return to Iceland

 On 24 August 2023, Kristinn signed with Valur.
 On 24 September 2023, he won the Icelandic Super Cup after Valur defeated Tindastóll 80–72.

 On 22 March 2025, he won the Icelandic Cup after Valur defeated KR in the Cup finals, 96–78.

+In July 2025, he signed with General Contractor Jesi of the Italian Serie B Basket.